 I am a fifth-year PhD candidate in Computer Science at Boston University, where I am a member of the Shape Design & Computation Lab advised by Emily Whiting.
-My research leverages Machine Learning and Computational Mechanics to design structures and materials with optimized behaviors.
+I am interested in designing structures and architected materials with tailored physical behavior by integrating machine learning, computational mechanics, and digital fabrication.

 Before starting my PhD, I obtained a Master's in Computer Science from Columbia University, where I worked with Brian A. Smith, and a Bachelor's in Computer Science from the University of Massachusetts Amherst.